oist-cnru/mouse_drawing_app/README.md

 1. Clicking during the short fading animation between screens can cause the program to crash.
 2. Keypresses don't register on the draw screen until there has been a touch on the screen.
 3. Screen resolution is not updated in the options menu if the user manually changes the window size.
 4. Copy/paste bugs in text fields of 'options' menu.
-This is a known Kivy issue (https://github.com/kivy/kivy/pull/5579, https://stackoverflow.com/questions/46057977/copy-text-from-texit-input) and the fix will be available in the Kivy master branch soon (as of 21 March 2018).
+This is a known Kivy issue (see [here](https://github.com/kivy/kivy/pull/5579) and [here](https://stackoverflow.com/questions/46057977/copy-text-from-texit-input)) and the fix will be available in the Kivy master branch soon (as of 21 March 2018).

 Other known issues:
 1. Incompatible with IPython/Jupyter Notebook (this is a general limitation of the Kivy module used in this app).
 It was possible to use Kivy in Jupyter Notebook since Kivy version 1.3.0 using InteractiveLauncher.
 However, this has been deprecated since version 1.10.0.
-Also see: https://stackoverflow.com/questions/36361742/connect-a-jupyter-notebook-to-a-running-python-app/
+Also see [here](https://stackoverflow.com/questions/36361742/connect-a-jupyter-notebook-to-a-running-python-app/).
 2. When drawing_app.py is run from Spyder, you will need to set the run options so that it runs in a dedicated console.
 To do this, go to "Run" > "Configuration per file ..." or use Ctrl+F6 and under "Console" select "Execute in a dedicated console".
 When you run and then close the program, you will need to also close the new console terminal before re-launching (or execute drawing_app.py within a new console).